trick77/docker-blockcollider-node/README.md

 - No Mainnet.
 - No wallet/emblem support.
 - Only the block rovers are working, mined blocks are not getting broadcasted.
-- The block rovers eat up quite some bandwith (approximately 18 GB/day) if they are being run continuously.
+- The block rovers eat up quite some bandwidth (approximately 18 GB/day) if they are being run continuously.
 - You won't get rich by running bcnode nor will you earn any NRG tokens.
 - Essentially, there's no point in running this at the moment unless you want to experiment with it.